matteobonanomi/dsnd-capstone/README.md

 1. **BASELINE** notebook.
 A simple persistence model is set as a benchmark for predicting huorly electricity price.
 2. **LSTM** notebook.
 An advanced LSTM model is developed using Keras library.
 Its performance are assessed with different forecast time horizons.
 A comparison with baseline allows to understand the benefits of the model.

+### My article on Medium

+For an high-level document summarizing the most relevent results from this analysis, please refer to thi [Story on Medium](https://medium.com/@mbonanomi/hourly-electricity-price-forecasting-using-long-short-term-memory-neural-networks-814ceac517b0).

 ## Built With

 * [Python](https://www.python.org/) - Python programming language